This article has links to products and services we recommend, which we may make a commission from.

 Pro Tips: Options from the grill are offered at dinner.
 Go in the evening and try freshly grilled meats, poultry or seafood.

 AUTHENTIC FOOD QUEST TIP: Taking cooking classes in Chiang Mai is a delicious way to learn about northern Thai food culture.
 We loved learning how to make Khao Soi and other traditional specialties.
 If you are interested in a cooking class, see our review of 6 of The Best Chiang Mai Cooking Classes For Thai Cuisine

 3. Huen Phen – Long Standing Chiang Mai Restaurant in the Old City

 An institution in Chiang Mai, Huen Phen restaurant is known for serving Lanna cuisine, or northern Thai, food for more than 40 years.

 Located in the Old City, you’ll find the restaurant near Wat Chedi Luang.

 The restaurant offers two different eating experiences.
 Lunch is served outdoors in a casual environment while dinner takes place in the atmospheric dining room.

-One dish that particularly stands out is the minced northern style pork salad, called larb (also spelled laarb).
+One dish that particularly stands out is the larb, or minced, northern-style pork salad.
 Very flavorful, this dish is served with a large plate of leafy greens and a side of sticky rice.